rchriste/OnPurpose/README.md

 I am also paying attention to GUI app development in Rust.
 I am doing this for two reasons, on the desktop I would like to eventually be an always viewable docked application similar to the windows start bar.
 I also hope to eventually create an Android app for the phone and investigate the idea of integrating in some fashion with the Android operating system.
 I am paying attention to the following projects and I intend to eventually try to prototype _On Purpose_ in each of them: [Makepad](https://github.com/makepad/makepad), [Dioxus](https://dioxuslabs.com/), and [Xilem](https://github.com/linebender/xilem).
 Also to better share code between platforms I am paying attention to [Robius](https://robius.rs/).

 The data storage layer is implemented as an embedded [SurrealDB](https://github.com/surrealdb/surrealdb) database.
 You can think of this like [SQLLite](https://www.sqlite.org/index.html) except I am using [SurrealDB](https://github.com/surrealdb/surrealdb).
 Currently I only save data locally.
 Sync'ing the data between machines is planned, however I want to avoid having a service for multiple reasons.
 Ideally I would sync the data between machines using the [Microsoft Graph To Do REST APIs](https://lib.rs/crates/graph-rs-sdk), but I doubt I can make my to do items compatible with the Microsoft To Do schema.
 I plan on trying to extend the To Do API with a json blob in the To Do Notes section, but I'm not sure how much I should be doing this.
 Also there are things to sync beyond to do items, like time spent logs so beyond the To Do REST API I plan on also syncing data between machines by placing files in [OneDrive](https://lib.rs/crates/onedrive).

-## Interested?

-If so I want to warn you that _On Purpose_ is currently an unpaid hobby project for me and while this remains true I am the primary customer.
-At this stage the application is rough with bugs and usability problems.
-It is more as a proof of concept and research project than it is a serious commercial or open source project.

-I am currently working towards implementing my vision to something that I consider showable.
-If you want to build it and try it out then be my guest but otherwise I recommend waiting until I am far enough long to feel good about providing binaries to download or install.

 ## Installing On Purpose